 - Want to call family or friends in Slovakia?
 You’ll need to use the international dialling code +421.

-Do you have any interesting facts about Slovakia that we’ve not covered?
-Let us know in the comments section below!
+Do you have any interesting or fun facts about Slovakia that we’ve missed?
+Share them here in the comments section below!